 Information regarding the proper diet and nutrition for felines has changed over the years as veterinarians who specialize or take a special interest in nutrition for felines have continued to conduct research on feline nutrition.
-What you feed your RagaMuffin cat has a big impact on their overall health, just as a human's diet affects their health.
-Learning about the proper diet for your RagaMuffin can potentially save you and your cat from suffering through unnecessary illnesses that can be painful to your RagaMuffin cat, as well as expensive to treat.
+What you feed your RagaMuffin cat has a big impact on their overall health, just as a human’s diet and nutrition affects their health.
+Learning about the proper diet and nutrition for your RagaMuffin can potentially save you and your cat from suffering through unnecessary illnesses that can be painful to your RagaMuffin cat, as well as expensive to treat.

 In addition, cats have certain physiologic characteristics that reflect that cats were “built” with the ideal diet being low in carbohydrates.
 For instance, cats lack salivary amylase, which is the enzyme responsible for initiating carbohydrate digestion.
 Furthermore, cats also have low amounts of intestinal and pancreatic amylase.
 This does not mean that cats cannot break down starch.
 However, these facts do suggest that cats were not meant to consume large amounts of carbohydrates and doing so may cause ill effects on their health in many different areas, including obesity, diabetes, cystitis, urinary crystals, kidney disease, hairballs, inflammatory bowel disease, and hepatic lipidosis.